sandromancuso/gomoku_java/README.md

 ==============

-Inspired by a series of screen casts from Uncle Bob, where he builds a Gomoku game using Swift, I found it cool and decided to give it a go in Java.
+Inspired by a series of screen casts from Uncle Bob, where he builds a Gomoku game using Swift, I found it cool and decided to give it a go in Java using 2D APIs.

 To run the game, just execute the [Gomoku class][2].